julielinx/julielinx.github.io/_posts/2020-04-07-16_model_eval_and_mathjax.md

 2.)
 Unreliable ground truth
   - **Ground truth** is the labelling of the feature to be predicted.
   - The accuracy of this labelling can be affected by many factors.
 These include:
     - **Undetected**.
 My grandfather loved to garden.
 He kept these elaborate diagrams of what plants were in his yard.
-If I turned that diagram into a dataset and Gramps got some volunteer plants or weeds he didn't notice (volunteers are when an existing plant sprouts baby plants, ie you don't have to go buy and plant them) then the new plants would be undetected.
+If I turned that diagram into a dataset and Gramps got some volunteer plants or weeds he didn't notice (volunteers are when an existing plant sprouts baby plants, i.e. you don't have to go buy and plant them) then the new plants would be undetected.
 They wouldn't end up in my dataset because we didn't know about them.
     - **Mislabelling**.
 Medical conditions are a good example of this.
 I have a medical condition called Postural Orthostatic Tachycardia Syndrome (POTS).
 Due to the most prevalent symptom, high heart rate, this condition is commonly misdiagnosed as anxiety.
 Whenever someone with POTS is diagnosed with anxiety instead of the underlying condition of POTS, that is mislabelling.
 (Of course medical conditions aren't always that easy, both POTS and anxiety can exist in the same person.
 If that's the case and only a diagnosis of anxiety is given, then POTS would qualify as undetected.)
     - **Inconsistent reporting**.
 Surveys or individual responses are a good example of this.
 I read scripts for the Nashville Film Festival's script writing contest a few times.
 Many readers sign up to help with this event.
 Each reader brings their own perception of whether a script is good or bad.
 Even after attempting to correct for differences in perspectives by focusing on specific areas like character development, originality, dialogue, and the like, readers tend to rate on different scales.
 One reader may rarely give out the highest rating while another gives them out frequently.
 This results in the same script receiving multiple classifications.
 The fact that the same script can be rated differently is an example of how inconsistent reporting would work across a dataset.